Project-HOPS/H.O.P.S./e.Navigation and Steering.markdown

 maneuverability.
 Each thruster will be able to move about its own axis as it will be placed within two servos which allow movement in two planes.
-A fuel distribution system that makes use of valves will be used to determine the thrust each thruster exerts.
-This system is also shared by planes on Earth.
+A fuel distribution system that makes use of valves will be used to determine how much thrust each thruster exerts.
+This system is also shared by planes on Earth for distributing fuel.
+Thrust vectoring not only helps for maneuverability but also bigger autonomy for the jet pack.
 Movement will be controlled by a joystick.
 For extra stability and reliability the thruster-arms are attached to the belt previously mentioned.